 Blendtec’s compact size will fit underneath most kitchen cabinets, and its lighter weight makes it easier to move around and travel with (i.e. road trips, vacations, to gatherings, etc.)

-Even the refurbished Blendtec Pro 800 which has a sound enclosure is 17.25 inches tall which will still fit under most kitchen cabinets.
+Even the Blendtec Classic Series which has a sound enclosure is 17.25 inches tall which will still fit under most kitchen cabinets.

-Vitamix’s newer models such as the Ascent Series and Next Generation and have a more desirable 64 oz compact jar making them 17 inches tall, to compete with this particularly desirable attribute of their biggest competitor.
+Vitamix’s newer models such as the Vitamix Ascent Series and Vitamix Next Generation have a more desirable 64 oz compact jar making them 17 inches tall, to compete with this particularly desirable attribute of their biggest competitor.

-Both Vitamix and Blendtec have simple to operate controls however their functionality is different.
-Vitamix is mostly knobs and dials – only very recently introducing touchscreen models while Blendtec is the pioneer for flat, easy to clean automatic buttons and touchscreens.
+When you compare Vitamix and Blendtec controls you see the main difference between these two blender brands.
+While they are both simple to operate, their functionality is different.
+Most Vitamix blenders have switches and a variable speed dial – only very recently introducing touchscreen models - while Blendtec is the pioneer for flat, easy to clean automatic buttons and touchscreens.

-Every single Vitamix model will have a variable 10 speed control dial (except their two speed models which we don’t recommend).
+Every single Vitamix blender will have a variable 10-speed control dial (except their two-speed models which we don’t recommend).

-The older C-Series models, including the Vitamix 5200 or refurbished Vitamix standard (most of the others have been retired), have a variable 10 speed dial with a Hi/Lo switch and no separate pulse button (however you can still “pulse” by turning the machine on and off to equal 1 pulse).
+The older C-Series models, including the Vitamix 5200 or reconditioned Vitamix Standard (most of the others have been retired), have a variable 10 speed dial with a Hi/Lo switch and no separate pulse button (however you can still “pulse” by turning the machine on and off to equal 1 pulse).